Classic School Cake

 - Beat Butter & Sugar

-First, we add softened butter & caster sugar into the bowl of a stand mixer then beat until pale & fluffy.
+First, add softened butter & caster sugar into the bowl of a stand mixer then beat until pale & fluffy.
 This will take around 5 minutes on a medium speed. - Combine Dry Ingredients

-Once the butter is ready, we gradually mix in beaten eggs & vanilla extract, with the mixer still running on a medium speed. - Fold In Flour & Sour Cream
+Once the butter is ready, gradually mix in beaten eggs & vanilla extract, with the mixer still running on a medium speed. - Fold In Flour & Sour Cream

-Next, we gently fold in half of the dry ingredients with a spatula until just combined, followed by sour cream then the rest of the dry ingredients.
+Next, gently fold in half of the dry ingredients with a spatula until just combined, followed by sour cream then the rest of the dry ingredients.
 Make sure to stop folding when everything is just combined – we don’t want to over mix the batter!
 Once mixed, the batter needs to be baked as soon as possible as the bicarb will have started to react. - Bake

-Now that the batter is ready, we tip it into a greased & lined 9″ x 13″ baking tin then bake for 45-50 minutes in an oven that’s been preheated to 170°c/338°f.
+Now that the batter is ready, tip it into a greased & lined 9″ x 13″ baking tin then bake for 45-50 minutes in an oven that’s been preheated to 170°c/338°f.
 You’ll know when the cake is done when a skewer inserted into the middle comes out clean. - Cool

-Once cooked, we let the cake cool in the tin for 10-15 minutes, to let it firm up slightly then we carefully transfer it to a wire cooling rack & let it cool completely before topping.
+Once cooked, let the cake cool in the tin for 10-15 minutes, to let it firm up slightly then carefully transfer it to a wire cooling rack & let it cool completely before topping.

 Cutting Into Portions